Skip to main content

 imminence{level, score}

 Temporal acuity marker. "high" means the conversation carries near-term acuity markers (plan, means, timeline, preparatory language) rather than chronic-pattern signal.
-Same level domain as risks.
+Same level domain as the per-axis entries.

 fiction / authenticity